rachidbend/The-wild-oasis/README.md

 # The wild Oasis

-Main project in Jonas Schemtmann's react Course
+Main project in Jonas Schemtmann's react Course.
+It was build with supabase and react query.